The 5 Best Trust Badges To Boost eCommerce Conversion Rates

-A trust badge could be the key to increasing your eCommerce conversions.
-But what is it and how can you use it to your advantage?
+Trust badges could be the key to increasing your eCommerce conversions.
+But what are they and how can you use them to your advantage?

 These trust badges let website visitors know that your page is legitimate and that any data they share will be collected through secure third-party service providers.
 Because the trust seal company has agreed to place their badge on your website, customers will know that all the processes taking place are safe and secure.

-Usually, trust badges denote security features that keep credit cards and other private information safe.
+Usually, trust badges denote security features that keep credit card details and other private information safe.
 These badges come in different shapes and sizes and signal different things to potential customers.

 There are five main types of trust badges that you can add to your website.
 Each one has a different meaning and is used for a different purpose – you can use all five types of trust badges on your site simultaneously, it all depends on what you are trying to achieve.

 1. Guaranteed Safe & Secure checkout badge

 Arguably the most important type of trust badge, the secure checkout badge is the seal given when you sign up with a company that provides an SSL certificate.
 Secure Socket Layer (SSL) protects the internet connection and the information that is shared across that connection.

 This badge indicates that your checkout process can be trusted: the information is encrypted and your customer’s credit card information is safe and secure.
 This kind of trust can help to improve your conversions.
 Customer data breaches have become a lot more common and publicised in recent years, from a DDoS attack to phishing scams and more, these are all terms customers will likely have heard now.
 So any potential customers will need to be sure they can trust you and that you take their data security seriously.